Marriage contract : choose their matrimonial regime

 Marriage contracts are essential : they allow to prepare your matrimonial regime (régime matrimonial) for a serene life together.
 Marriage contracts are chosen according to the spouses’ initial situation, the property they intend to acquire and their career needs.
 Your notaire will help you choose the most suitable marriage contract for you.

-If, for example, you choose basic separation of property regime (régime de séparation de biens pure et simple), nothing is jointly owned.
+If the spouses choose basic separation of property regime (régime de séparation de biens pure et simple)

 This matrimonial regime makes the difference between what each spouse owns on the day of marriage and also any subsequent property, assets , investments and income from property.